Henry II of England: Aftermath of the Great Revolt

 In the aftermath of the Great Revolt, Henry held negotiations at Montlouis, offering a lenient peace on the basis of the pre-war status quo.
 Henry and Young Henry swore not to take revenge on each other's followers; Young Henry agreed to the transfer of the disputed castles to John, but in exchange the elder Henry agreed to give the younger Henry two castles in Normandy and 15,000 Angevin pounds; Richard and Geoffrey were granted half the revenues from Aquitaine and Brittany respectively.
-Eleanor was kept under effective house arrest until the 1180s.
+Eleanor was kept under effective house arrest until Henry's death.
 The rebel barons were kept imprisoned for a short time and in some cases fined, then restored to their lands.
 The rebel castles in England and Aquitaine were destroyed.
 Henry was less generous to William of Scotland, who was not released until he had agreed to the Treaty of Falaise in December 1174, under which he publicly gave homage to Henry and surrendered five key Scottish castles to Henry's men.
 Philip of Flanders declared his neutrality towards Henry, in return for which the King agreed to provide him with regular financial support.

 Henry now appeared to his contemporaries to be stronger than ever, and he was courted as an ally by many European leaders and asked to arbitrate over international disputes in Spain and Germany.
 He was nonetheless busy resolving some of the weaknesses that he believed had exacerbated the revolt.
 Henry set about extending royal justice in England to reassert his authority and spent time in Normandy shoring up support amongst the barons.
 The King also made use of the growing Becket cult to increase his own prestige, using the power of the saint to explain his victory in 1174, especially his success in capturing William.